Little tunny: Feeding habits

 In coastal waters along the North American eastern seaboard, little tunny are carnivorous, and primarily feed on small fish and invertebrates that occur in schools.
 Its diet consists mostly of fish; it particularly likes the Atlantic bigeye and largehead hairtail.
 Second to fish, the little tunny consumes crustaceans, and lastly cephalopods and gastropods make up a small part of its diet.
 Sardines, scad, and anchovies are common in the diet along with squid, stomatopods, and organisms from the family Diogenidae.
 The diet of the fish is also relative to its size.
 A smaller fish's diet typically consists of clupeiforms, and larvae, while the larger fish mostly eat Maurolicus muelleri.
 The typical diet is very similar to that of the king mackerel because the fish are of a similar size and live in the same area of the water column.
 The little tunny is an opportunistic predator, feeding on crustaceans, clupeid fishes, squids, and tunicates.
 Its diet also responds to seasonal changes in food availability.
 There is conflicting evidence on if the little tunny is a nocturnal or diurnal feeder.
 It is a specialist feeder, often feeding on herring and sardines in inshore waters near the surface of the water.
-The little tunny commonly feeds in large schools because their primary food sources (small fish and the larval forms of crustaceans) are typically in schools, as well.
+The little tunny commonly feeds in large schools because their primary food sources (small fish and the larval forms of crustaceans) are also typically in schools.

 Distribution and habitat

-The little tunny is found in the neritic waters of the temperate and tropical zones in the Atlantic ocean.
+The little tunny is found in the neritic waters of the temperate and tropical zones in the Atlantic Ocean.
 It can also be found in the waters of the Mediterranean Sea and the Black Sea.
 In the eastern Atlantic, the little tunny has been found from Skagerrak to South Africa.
 Although found it this broad range of latitudes, it is rare north of the Iberian Peninsula or farther south than Brazil.
 On the Atlantic coast of the United States, they can be caught as far north as Cape Cod, Massachusetts, and as far south as the tip of Florida, as well as throughout the waters of the Gulf of Mexico.